VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 {{< columns >}}

 For example, here's a track that uses microtonality.
 This look incredibly visually noisy.
-To some extent that level of visual noise is going to be present in any system with this level of flexability, but that also doesn't mean we couldn't do a lot better.
+To some extent that level of visual noise is going to be present in any system with this level of flexibility, but that also doesn't mean we couldn't do a lot better.

 <--->